 Trains are a great way to get around and in between cities without the hassle of being stuck in traffic.
 South Korea's subway system is efficient, cheap, safe and clean; music to any traveler's ears and with the added bonus of signage in both English and Korean.

-Six major cities have their own subway system: Seoul, Busan, Daejeon, Daegu, Gwangju and Incheon.
-It's a good idea to avoid rush hour in the morning and afternoon if you can, unless you don't mind your personal space being invaded.
+Six major cities have their own subway system: Seoul, Busan, Daejeon, Daegu, Gwangju, and Incheon.
+It's a good idea to avoid rush hour in the morning and afternoon if you can unless you don't mind your personal space being invaded.

-Seoul's Incheon Airport has a train service, AREX which is a cheap and fast way to get from the airport into the main city centre.
+Seoul's Incheon Airport has a train service, AREX which is a cheap and fast way to get from the airport into the main city center.
 It takes around 43 minutes one way and is approximately 4150 - 8800 KRW (US$4-8) depending which service you take.
 There are two services available for the AREX: An all stations commuter service which stops at 13 locations on the way to Seoul and the Express service which runs straight from the airport to Seoul.

 Buses service all corners of South Korea and there is a service for everyone.
 They leave frequently between major cities and towns, with hourly services to more outer urban areas and rural locations.
-The buses in the urban centres don't tend to stick to a timetable as they are at the mercy of the traffic however they do have onboard staff so you can make sure you're taking the bus to the right destination and avoid the risk of accidently boarding the wrong one.
+The buses in the urban centers don't tend to stick to a timetable as they are at the mercy of the traffic however they do have onboard staff so you can make sure you're taking the bus to the right destination and avoid the risk of accidentally boarding the wrong one.
 Thankfully, the expressways around major cities have a bus lane, reducing the chance of being stuck in traffic and wasting your day away.